murray-hs/Tinder-Auto-Right-Or-Left/README.md

 ##### My javascript level is: Advance Beginner. | Last Updated: 2020-27-10
-Script is located inside of Chrome Extension Folder.
+- Script is located inside of Chrome Extension Folder.
-Filename: 2020.js
+- Filename: 2020.js ( works )
-Chrome Extension: work in progress.
+ - Chrome Extension: work in progress... ( Extension is not working... correctly )
 # Tinder Auto Right Or Left
 * Tinder Auto Right or Left based on Blacklist or Empty profile information and other customized settings.
 * Seetings are located at the the begging of the script.  ( Tinder web )